 INVESTOR ALERT: Kirby McInerney LLP Continues Investigation of Shareholder Claims on Behalf of Natera, Inc. (NTRA) Investors

-NEW YORK, Jan.
-19, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against Natera, Inc. (“Natera” or the “Company”) ( NTRA).
+The law firm of Kirby+McInerney+LLP is investigating potential claims against Natera, Inc. (“Natera” or the “Company”) (NASDAQ: NTRA).
 The investigation concerns whether Natera has violated the federal securities laws and/or engaged in other unlawful business practices.

 Natera is a diagnostics company that develops and commercializes molecular testing services worldwide.